 Enterprise Community Partners is a nationwide organization that provides financing and expertise for affordable housing and sustainable communities.
-Its Pacific Northwest office in Seattle focuses on building capacity among nonprofit housing providers and supporting sustainable and transit-oriented development in lower-income communities, including the Yesler neighborhood.
+Its Pacific Northwest office in Seattle focuses on building capacity among nonprofit housing providers and supporting sustainable and transit-oriented development in lower-income communities.

 The First Hill Improvement Association is working to make First Hill a great neighborhood for all.
 The organization’s work includes: advocacy on key issues affecting the neighborhood; providing a forum for discussion; programming community events; tracking and communicating important changes and their impact to the community; and connecting residents, visitors, and employees to create the best and most livable neighborhood possible.

-As a non-profit group, Friends of Little Saigon strives for community empowerment through collaboration and innovation.
+Friends of Little Saigon strives for community empowerment through collaboration and innovation.
 Known as the original hub of the Vietnamese American community in Seattle, Little Saigon has become a place of history, culture, and community.
-The organization’s goal is to preserving the essence of the Vietnamese American experience.
+The organization’s goal is to preserve the essence of the Vietnamese American experience within this neighborhood.

-A leader in growth management and careful urban planning, Futurewise is examines issues of equity, growth, urban design and inclusive public process.
-Futurewise is providing YCC with technical expertise in urban planning and design, demographic analysis and GIS mapping.
+A leader in growth management and careful urban planning, Futurewise examines issues of equity, growth, urban design and inclusive public process.
+Futurewise provides Crescent Collaborative with technical expertise in urban planning and design, demographic analysis and GIS mapping.

 International Living Future Institute has pioneered work in community sustainability through their “Living Building” and “Living Community” Challenges.
-ILFI is applying the Living Community methodology and principles to the First Hill neighborhood, and is working closely with the Seattle Housing Authority.
-It is advising the Housing Authority on materials choices for new buildings and providing technical assistance to quantify the environmental benefits of dense urban development at Yesler Terrace.
+ILFI is applying the Living Community methodology and principles to the First Hill neighborhood.

 Founded as a national nonprofit in 1969, NDC has worked for almost 50 years fulfilling its mission to increase the flow of capital for investment in low-income communities.
 NDC directs capital to support the development and preservation of affordable housing, the creation of jobs through training and small business lending and the advancement of livable communities through investment in social infrastructure.

 Neighborcare Health is the largest provider of primary medical, dental and behavioral health care services in Seattle for low-income and uninsured families and individuals, seniors on fixed incomes, immigrants, and the homeless.
 Each year NCH cares for almost 50,000 patients at 24 non-profit medical, dental and school-based clinics.
-NCH has provided health services for Yesler Terrace residents for many years.
-Currently NCH has a school-based clinic at Bailey-Gatzert Elementary school and several community health workers helping Yesler Terrace residents find insurance and address other health care needs.
+NCH has a school-based clinic at Bailey-Gatzert Elementary school.

 Seattle Colleges offer workforce education and training, professional-technical programs, bachelor’s degrees in career areas and transfer degree programs to nearly 50,000 students each year.

 SCIDpda is a key provider of housing and community services in their neighborhood.
-They are partnering with YCC to expand connections among the Collaborative’s neighborhoods and address housing and environmental issues.
+They are partnering with Crescent Collaborative to expand connections among the Collaborative’s neighborhoods and address housing and environmental issues.

 Seattle Jobs Initiative offers low-income individuals training that leads to college credentials in growing local industry sectors.
 The organization creatively aligns support services – intensive college navigation, housing, childcare and transportation – to provide participants the best opportunity to complete their career pathways and to secure and retain well-paying jobs.
 The objective is to help individuals who live below 200 percent of the Federal Poverty Level to acquire the skills they need to advance out of poverty, while simultaneously meeting the needs of local employers for a skilled workforce.

-Swedish is a major employer and service provider in the YCC area, with two of its five hospital campuses located here and providing specialty medical care to patients referred from ICHS and NCH.
-Swedish has joined with YCC to work on improving the upstream social determinants of health along with health care services delivery.
+Swedish is a major employer and service provider in the Crescent Collaborative neighborhoods, with two of its five hospital campuses located here and providing specialty medical care to patients referred from community clinics in the area.

 The Workforce Development Council of Seattle-King County (WDC) is a nonprofit workforce grant-making organization that oversees employment-related programs for youth, the adult workforce and employers in King County, with the goal of a strong economy and self-sufficiency for every resident.